 But there were two things I found very notable:

-Rust was always focused on application of known techniques instead of being a pure research language first (obviously, the process means of integrating techniques means that you need to come up with your own things).
+Rust was always focused on building a practical programming language more then a research language (obviously, the process means of integrating techniques means that you need to come up with your own things).
 It was interesting to watch the process and be able to code along.

 In 2014, I got in touch with @johannh about running a meetup.
 We were both curious about Rust, but wanted to get in touch with other people who were interested.
+We both had previous experiences with community events.
 So we formed Rust Berlin and quickly thereafter the Rust Hack & Learn within OpenTechSchool, where - instead of coming and listening to a talk - you could pass by and hack on your own project.
-The Hack & Learn is still running every other week.
+The Hack & Learn is still running every other week!

 There’s a difference between programming Rust and being involved in the Rust project.
 For me, the difference is that project work somewhat goes above the sphere of your personal projects.
 Rust Berlin, I wouldn’t consider a part of my project work.
 Helping other people out with my experiences, I do.
 Shortly after the 1.0 release, Steve contacted me whether I want to take part in the newly formed community team.

 I was very impressed by this.
 Most projects don’t have an explicit community team.
 Sure, there’s community workers, but they are rarely integrated into the project on an offical basis.
-Being recognised for my previous experience in that area and my opinions on a project scale had never happened to me, though.
-Also, the ability to think about FOSS community issues in a far wider scale than I had before was just too teasing to be true.
+Being recognised for my previous experience in that area and by a project had never happened to me, though.
+Looking back, this is also a strength of the Rust project: actively reaching out to people to participate.
+Beyond that, the ability to think about FOSS community issues in a far wider scale than I had before was just too teasing to be true.
 I accepted :).

 A friend once told me that I see problems everywhere.
 And she’s right.
 But a stated problem is something you can work on.
 The Rust project, over the last years, has found a good working scheme in which problems are stated, inspected and subsequently fixed.
 I like that.
 And for me personally, that means my problems are taken seriously.
 My part of the trade is that I take all of the other problems with seriousness and allow them to have room.